kyverno/website/content/en/policies/other/inject_sidecar_deployment.md

 ---
+type: "docs"
-title: "Inject Sidecar Container"
+title: Inject Sidecar
-category: Sample
-policyType: "mutate"
+linkTitle: Inject Sidecar
+weight: 21
 description: >
     Sample policy that injects a sidecar container into Pods that match an annotation.
 ---